OsbornePro/NovaKey-Daemon/README.md

 ## Running the agent

-When the service is up, you should see a BLE advertisement named PassLinkAgent (*or whatever you set in BLEAdvertiseName*).
+When the service is up, you should see a BLE advertisement named NovaKeyAgent (*or whatever you set in BLEAdvertiseName*).

-1. Open the companion phone app (*the Lumo/PassLink mobile client*).
+1. Open the companion phone app (*the Lumo/NovaKey mobile client*).
 2. The app scans for the service UUID `0000c0de‑0000‑1000‑8000‑00805f9b34fb`.
 3. Tap "*Unlock*" in the app – the phone encrypts the master password + TOTP seed, writes the payload to the characteristic `0000c0df‑0000‑1000‑8000‑00805f9b34fb`.
-4. PassLink receives the data, decapsulates, decrypts, and auto‑types the secret into the currently focused window (*e.g., the password field of your password manager*).
+4. NovaKey receives the data, decapsulates, decrypts, and auto‑types the secret into the currently focused window (*e.g., the password field of your password manager*).

 You’ll see a short toast (*Windows*) or a notification (*macOS/Linux*) confirming success, and a log entry in the service log.